Virginia Rental Laws – An Overview of Landlord Tenant Rights in Virginia Beach

 The protected characteristics at the federal level include race, color, disability, religion, national origin, and familial status.

-Virginia tenant laws also provide additional protection to people of certain classes, such as on the basis of marital status, age, veteran status, and gender identity.
+Virginia tenant laws also provide additional protection to tenants of certain classes, such as on the basis of marital status, age, veteran status, gender identity, and rent-related disputes or concerns, including those that may require resolving issues in court.

 3. Warranty of Habitability

-Landlords have a duty to provide a property that meets all the basic living standards.
-Among other things, that means providing a property that is structurally sound, clean, sanitary, and has adequate water, heat, and electricity.
+A landlord has a duty to provide a rental property that meets all the basic living standards as outlined in the lease agreement.
+Among other things, that means providing a rental property that is structurally sound, clean, sanitary, and has adequate water, heat, and electricity.

 4. Small Claims Courts

-Virginia, just like other states, has small claims courts.
+Virginia, just like other states, has small claims court.
 The maximum amount one can sue in a Virginia small claims court is $5,000.

 5. Security Deposits

-Although not required by law, most landlords require their tenants to pay a security deposit prior to moving in.
-If you require this, you must then abide by certain rules; for example, collecting an amount not exceeding the rent of two months.
+Although security deposits are not required by law, most landlords require their tenants to pay a security deposit prior to moving in.
+If the landlord requires a security deposit, the landlord must then abide by certain rules; for example, the security deposit must not exceed two months of rent.

 Disclaimer: This information isn’t a substitute for professional legal advice.
 Laws change often and this post might not be updated at the time you read it.
-For expert help, kindly contact a qualified attorney or an experienced property management company.
+For expert help, kindly contact a qualified attorney with reasonable attorney fees or an experienced property management company.